Hennepin Probate / Mental Health Court

 • If original financial source documents were previously filed with the court, the beneficiary must submit proof of identification in person to the court for the release of the financial documents.
 Please call the court at (612) 348-6000 to determine if original financial source documents are on file with the court.

-The court will not grant the release of funds to anyone other than the named beneficiary (minor who turned 18) or guardian of an adult ward without a subsequent court order.
+The court will not grant the release of funds to anyone other than the named beneficiary (minor who turned 18) or guardian of an adult person subject to guardianship without a subsequent court order.

 When commencing or account hearing petitions are filed, the actions will be scheduled on the following days: